The Top 4 Priorities To Make Your Office More Sustainable

 After energy, agriculture has the largest climate impact.
 Data from the World Resource Institute show that agriculture accounts for 11% of global emissions and up to 17% including land-use changes and deforestation.
 Climate impact aside, the meat and dairy industry accounts for 75% of all farmland area and damages the environment through the loss of biodiversity and use of fertilisers and pesticides.
 And let’s not forget about animal welfare concerns.

 Time to take some action.
-Here’s where to start:
+Here is where to start:

 - Consume no more (or less) dairy.
-Fun fact: many cheeses and yogurts actually have a comparable or larger carbon footprint than chicken or pork.
+Fun fact: many kinds of cheese and yoghurts actually have a comparable or larger carbon footprint than chicken or pork.

 - Eat locally and seasonally.
-Support your local economy and don’t consume foods that have travelled all over the globe to get to your plate.
+Support your local economy and do not consume foods that have travelled all over the globe to get to your plate.

-We are not saying you need to go vegan overnight, but eating a bit more consciously is something we can all do.
+We are not saying you need to go plant-based overnight, but eating a bit more consciously is something we can all do.
+Green plate – green office.

 Priority 4: All the rest